cculianu/Fulcrum/README.md

 The first argument to the script is the platform to build (in this case `windows`).
 The second argument to the script is a git `branch` or `tag` to build.
-Two `.exe` files will be generated, `Fulcrum.exe` and `FulcrumAdmin.exe`, which will appear in `dist/win` after the build process is completes.
+Two `.exe` files will be generated, `Fulcrum.exe` and `FulcrumAdmin.exe`, which will appear in `dist/win` after the build process completes.

 - *Note:* You can point the build script to any repository, not just this one, by giving it a `GIT_REPO` environment variable: